 Routine Trimming Policy

-During normal trimming, our tree trimming contractors remove and/or chip tree limbs and the debris from the property owner's trees (less than 4 inches in diameter), but leave the logs (greater than 4 inches in diameter) stacked at the base of the tree from which they came.
-These are cut to handling length and left for the property owner's use.
+Our tree trimming contractors will chip debris created by our normal trimming activity (less than 4 inches in diameter), but leave the logs (greater than 4 inches in diameter) stacked at the base of the tree from which they came.
+These logs are cut to handling length and left for the property owner's use.

 Emergency Trimming Policy

-When tree debris is caused by a storm and/or an emergency situation, we do not remove it.
+When tree trimming is necessary during a storm or emergency restoration, we do not remove the debris.

 Our crews must work quickly to restore power to all of our customers.
 Our crews cut broken and uprooted trees so DP&L can make repairs to our lines.
 Brush and wood are left at the property so that we can proceed with our restoration work.